 - Let in some fresh air: Open up your windows to air out musty and unwanted smells.

 - Avoid smoke and chemicals: You should always try to avoid smoke and chemicals while expecting.
-This is a great opportunity to ask your family members that you love so much to quit smoking.
+This is an excellent opportunity to ask your family members that you love so much to quit smoking.
 If the smell of smoke is lingering on a person close to you, don’t be afraid to walk away or kindly ask them to wash their hands.
 If you have to use chemicals at work, be sure to wear a mask or ask your boss if there are other assignments you could do instead.